tamsen/DemographiKS/README.md

 <br>

 ## Prerequisites
 * Run on an environment with PAML installed.
-We suggest v4.10.7 but have found that other versions also work.
+We suggest v4.10.7.
 * Run on an environment with SLiM installed.
+We used v4.2.2.
 * We give directions for configuring an appropriate conda environment below.

 <br>